ikuhamada/state-doc/Tutorial/index.rst

 :doc:`Crystalline nickel <ni>`

-Calculation of band structure and density of states for a metallic system
+Calculation of band structure and density of states for a magnetic system

 :doc:`Carbon monoxide on platinum (111) surface <pt111-co>`